GOOD TRAVEL WEATHER THROUGH THANKSGIVING

 Your First Alert Weather Forecast:

 Today is a busy travel day for many folks.
-Thankfully, our weather looks quiet for those getting behind the wheel or catching a flight.
-Skies will be mostly, then partly sunny.
-Our temperatures will also be seasonable for this time of year.
-Look for highs mainly in the lower half of the 40s.
+Thankfully, our weather is quiet for those getting behind the wheel or catching a flight.
+Skies will be mostly, then partly sunny this afternoon.
+Our temperatures are also seasonable for this time of year, with highs mainly in the lower half of the 40s.

-There is a quick moving “Alberta Clipper” disturbance moving through Wisconsin tonight.
+A quick moving “Alberta Clipper” disturbance will move through Wisconsin tonight.
 It doesn’t have much moisture to work with...
-So, other than some passing clouds tonight, we’ll stay dry.
+So, other than some passing clouds, we’ll stay dry.
 However, this weathermaker will bring us colder weather for Thanksgiving and beyond, as our highs fall back into the 30s.

 Our peaceful weather conditions will continue through Saturday.
 Then, we’re expecting a disturbance to move through the region.
 While the exact track of this storm system isn’t certain right now, we are expecting a CHANCE of snow showers Sunday morning.
 Early indications suggest up to an inch of snow is possible somewhere across the area.
 It might be enough snow to create slippery roads for those returning home from the long holiday weekend...
 Sunday’s severe weather outlook is LOW.